RaviranjanMishra01/React-Movie-App/README.md

-# Movies4u - React TMDB Movie App
+# Movies4u – React TMDB Movie App | Movie Discovery & Search

-Movies4u is a modern React-based web application that allows users to explore the latest movies, search for movies, and view detailed information including cast, runtime, genres, language, budget, and IMDb rating.
-It leverages **The Movie Database (TMDB) API** for fetching movie data.
+Movies4u is a React Movie App built using the TMDB API that helps users discover movies, search movies, and view detailed movie information.
+This React movie search project focuses on movie discovery, movie details, skeleton loading, and responsive design, making it a complete frontend web development project built with JavaScript and React.

 ---
 ## Live link